telerik/xaml-docs/controls/radwindow/features/window-icon.md

 `RadWindow` allows you to display a custom icon in its top-left corner.
 To specify the icon you can use either the `Icon` or the `IconTemplate` properties.

-## Icon Property
+## Setting the Icon Property

-If you have a window-specific icon, use the `Icon` property.

->tip As the Icon property is of type `object` you can set it to any control that you like.
-If you want to have a more complex icon content that consists of more than one control, be sure to wrap them inside a layout control and pass the layout control as content.
+You can display an icon in the RadWindow control's title bar, through its `Icon` property.
+This property is of type `object` and it allows you to set a value of any type.

 >important `RadWindow` is declared and opened from the code behind by default.
 The only way to use the RadWindow as a visual element in XAML is when it represents the entire UserControl.
 To learn more about that read [Use RadWindow as User Control]({%slug radwindow-how-to-use-radwindow-as-user-control%}) article.